Community Security Trust

 The Community Security Trust (CST) is a British charity whose stated mission is to provide safety, security, and advice to the Jewish community in the UK.
-It provides advice, training, representation and research.
+It provides advice, training, representation and security services, and undertakes research in this field.

 Founding and mission

 The Community Security Trust grew out of the Community Security Organisation, which became independent of the Board of Deputies of British Jews in 1986.
 It was registered as a charity in 1994 and has a mission to provide safety, security, and advice to the Jewish community in the UK.
 The CST's mission statement says, "To work at all times for the physical protection of British Jews."
 The CST began recording antisemitic incidents in 1984.

 Structure

-The group's founding chairman is the British businessman and long-time supporter of Jewish charities, Gerald Ronson.
+The group's founding chairman is the British businessman and supporter of Jewish charities, Gerald Ronson.

 The deputy chairman is Lloyd Dorfman.
 The chief executive of the CST is Mark Gardner, who was previously the Director of Communications.
 Dave Rich is the Director of Policy at CST.

 The CST has four offices, over 90 employees and a network of several thousand volunteers from all parts of the Jewish community, who work closely with the police, including for joint patrols, advisory, and training.